Springer categories for regular centralizers in well-generated complex braid groups: Introduction

 Following the idea of \cite[Remark 11.29]{beskpi1}, we propose in Section \ref{sec:presentation_of_b31} a generalization of this work to the case of categories, which we apply to the complex braid group $B(G_{31})$.
 The underlying method is an analogue of the Reidemeister-Schreier method adapted for groupoids.
 We define a Schreier transversal for a connected free groupoid $\Ff(\Ss)$ as a set of paths starting from a fixed object $u_0$ (the root of the transversal) and arriving at every object of $\Ff(\Ss)$.

-\begin{prop*}(Reidemeister-Schreier method for groupoids, Proposition \ref{prop:reidemeister_schreier}) Let $\Gg=\langle \Ss~|~ \Rr\rangle$ be a connected presented groupoid.
-A Schreier transversal $T$ for $\Ff(\Ss)$ rooted in the object $u_0$ induces an explicit presentation of the group $\Gg(u_0,u_0)$. \end{prop*}
+\begin{propintro}[Reidemeister-Schreier method for groupoids, Proposition \ref{prop:reidemeister_schreier}]~ Let $\Gg=\langle \Ss~|~ \Rr\rangle$ be a connected presented groupoid.
+A Schreier transversal $T$ for $\Ff(\Ss)$ rooted in the object $u_0$ induces an explicit presentation of the group $\Gg(u_0,u_0)$. \end{propintro}

-We consider the Springer groupoid $\Bb_{31}$ associated to the embedding of $G_{31}$ inside $G_{37}$ as the centralizer of a $i$-regular element.
-By choosing a particular Schreier transversal rooted in an object $u$, we are able to obtain a presentation of $\Bb_{31}(u,u)\simeq B(G_{31})$, where the generator are atomic loops.
-By considering a particular object of $\Bb_{31}$, we obtain the following theorem. \begin{theo*}(Theorem \ref{theo:isomorphism_presentation_b31} and Section \ref{sec:4.3.1}) The complex braid group $B(G_{31})$ is given by the following presentation
+We consider the Springer groupoid $\Bb_{31}$ associated with the embedding of $G_{31}$ inside $G_{37}$ as the centralizer of a $i$-regular element.
+By choosing a particular Schreier transversal rooted in an object $u$, we are able to obtain a presentation of $\Bb_{31}(u,u)\simeq B(G_{31})$, where the generators are atomic loops.
+By considering a particular object of $\Bb_{31}$, we obtain the following theorem. \begin{theointro}[Theorem \ref{theo:isomorphism_presentation_b31} and Section \ref{sec:4.3.1}]~ The complex braid group $B(G_{31})$ is given by the following presentation